 I won’t mourn the day of love.
 I like it too much.
 It doesn’t just remind me of my husband; it reminds of little candy hearts with sweet messages.
 It makes me think about the endless hours I spent making Valentine’s Day cards for classmates in elementary school.
 I have always loved this holiday because my mom made it special for us when we were kids by preparing a delicious candlelit dinner.
 She would set the table with nice dishes and tiny gifts wrapped up in red tissue paper, even the year that she was going through a divorce herself.

 And it does make me think about that night my husband called me for the first time and how it was the start of something wonderful.
 But it also reminds me that while driving home from an amazing night with my two favorite women in the world, I was happy and content to be single.
-I had so many things to be grateful for then, and I have even more blessing to count today.
+I had so many things to be grateful for then, and I have even more blessings to count today.

 I have no desire to burn my husband’s belongings or cry into a pint of chocolate ice cream.
 I am not saying I haven’t had those feelings.
 I am just not going to have them on Valentine’s Day.
 I want to enjoy the day with my kids just as much as I would if there were a romantic evening planned.
 We are going out for Chinese food, I will buy them little candy treats and wrap them in red tissue paper, and I have no problem treating myself to flowers and chocolate because I like that shit and I will enjoy it just as much as if it were coming from someone else.